yetudada/kedro-user-testing/cli-redesign/telemetry.md

 reading our privacy policy at: https://github.com/quantumblacklabs/kedro/blob/master/PRIVACY_POLICY.md

-Would you like to opt-out of anonymous usage stats collection? [yN]
+Anonymous tracking is enabled by default.
+Would you like to turn it off? [yN]
 ```

 ```